 All common brands of small outboard motors (e.g. Tohatsu, Mercury, Honda, Suzuki, Yamaha) are known for their high quality motors.

 HP rating – can i overpower my skiff?

 If you choose to make a DIY mount for an electric trolling motor, chances are that you’ll succeed, since these motors are so weak that they’re not likely to cause trouble.
-But this is not the case with the gas outboard motors in the range that features on the above list.
+But this is not the case with the gas outboard motors, since they are more powerful.

 There are several issues to overcome with motor mounts, and the motor’s weight is the least of them.
 The main problem is that operating at the end of a 20″ lever, the motor’s propeller generates a great amount of torque, especially at high speed, in rough water and when making sharp turns at high speed.
-This torque can twist and crack a 4×2 timber, and pull out nails and screws from their place.
-After having seen motor mounts get broken by outboard motors ranging from 6 to 3.5 HP that were mounted on them, we strongly recommend not to build a DIY motor mount for these motors, and to use only the motor mounts that Wavewalk recommends.
+This torque can twist and crack 2×4 timber, and pull out nails and screws from their place.
+After having seen motor mounts get broken by outboard motors that were mounted on them, we recommend to build a DIY motor mount for these motors only from strong materials, and after careful planning.